Respiratory Syncytial Virus (RSV)

 If you have a newborn, you may consider limiting visitors during RSV season.
 Ensure any visitors are healthy, wash their hands before holding the baby, and refrain from kissing your baby.
 You might also ask visitors to wear a mask to further reduce risk.

 During RSV season, just remember to monitor your child and know when to seek care.
-The pediatric experts at UI Stead Family Children’s Hospital will always be here to help care for your child during RSV season.
+The pediatric experts at UI Health Care Stead Family Children’s Hospital will always be here to help care for your child during RSV season.